DaniilGalahov/celnav/readme.md

 3. Done.

 ### Updating astronomical catalog
-Up-to-date astronomical catalog provided with this repo in [src\data\catalog.dat](src\data\catalog.dat).
+Up-to-date astronomical catalog provided with this repo in [src/data/catalog.dat](src/data/catalog.dat).
 Normally, **you should not touch it**.
-If you need to refresh it, you can run [src\catalog.py](src\catalog.py) in your repo.
+If you need to refresh it, you can run [src/catalog.py](src/catalog.py) in your repo.
 Follow instructions of the app - system will connect to online astronomical catalog and download all required data.

 ***IMPORTANT!*** *You need internet connection for this operation.*

 ### Choosing astronomical data source
 As I mentioned earlier system can use as data source AstroPy or local "astronomical almanac".
 AstroPy require internet but provide better precision, local almanac is offline, but less precise.
 You may switch data source whenever you want.
-To switch data source, open [src\config.ini](src\config.ini) and change value of parameter *AlmanacEngine* to
+To switch data source, open [src/config.ini](src/config.ini) and change value of parameter *AlmanacEngine* to
 - ```AlmanacEngine=0``` (for AstroPy)
 - ```AlmanacEngine=1``` (for local almanac, default value)